filip-frisk/BscThesis/README.md

 A repo for documentation Filip &amp; Albert

 # Setup
-Documented everything in the python-files (1) and (2) use a Jupiter Notebook parser library (https://pypi.org/project/p2j/) convert .py to .ipynb and (3) push changes to git.
+(1) Document everything in the python-files (.py)  and (2) use a Jupiter Notebook parser library (https://pypi.org/project/p2j/) convert .py to .ipynb and (3) push changes to git.

 # p2j documentation
 To create a jupyter notebook in terminal: "p2j train.py"